College of Letters & Science

 Students wishing to earn Honors in the Major in International Studies must declare Honors in the Major in the second semester of the junior year and meet the following requirements.

 1. A minimum of 16 upper-level honors credits that fulfill requirements in the major.
-Those courses that would count for honors would include courses specifically designated honors in the Schedule of Classes (Timetable) along with appropriate and preapproved special topics courses (e.g., Poli Sci 401 and 695, Intl St 601).
+Those courses that would count for honors would include courses specifically designated honors in the Schedule of Classes (Course Guide) along with appropriate and preapproved special topics courses (e.g., Pol Sci 401 and 695, Intl St 601).

 No blanket statement can be made about the suitability of topics courses for the major.
 They will be designated as fulfilling honors credits on a case-by-case basis.
-Preapproved graduate-level courses taken to fulfill major requirements will also constitute honors work.
+Professors occasionally invite undergraduate students to take graduate-level courses.
+When this occurs, candidates for Honors in the Major should seek preapproval from International Studies advising staff to count those courses towards Honors in the Major requirements.
+These request will be reviewed and approved on a case-by-case basis and a DARS exception will need to be entered.
 Students who both study abroad and pursue Honors in the Major must also work closely with the advisor to determine which, if any, courses taken abroad will fulfill honors credits in the major.

 2. A 3.5 grade point average in the major and an overall GPA of at least 3.3 in all courses taken at UW–Madison at the time of graduation.

-3. Complete the following upon consultation with the international studies advisor: two senior seminars (6 credits) such as the International Studies topics seminars; or two graduate-level courses (6 credits) or a combination of the above.
+3. Complete the following upon consultation with the international studies advisor: two senior seminars (6 credits) such as the International Studies topics seminars.
+For those students who are invited to take graduate-level courses, an individual exception will need to be made.
 Students may also choose to do an interdisciplinary senior thesis, which is a two-semester commitment.

 Advising for Honors in the Major is through the International Studies Program.